alphagov-mirror/dcs-python-client/README.md

 - [ ] error handling
 - [ ] the ability to handle non-error responses; such responses are simply printed to stdout
 - [ ] tests - both unit and integration
-- [ ] a stub DCS to give non-governmental users something to run this client again
+- [ ] a stub DCS to give non-government users something to run this client again
 - [ ] the ability to send in custom passport data
 - [ ] publication to pypi.org

+## Installation

+Run `pip3 install .`

 ## Usage